Braveheart (song)

 The song was met with generally favourable reviews from contemporary music critics who praised its production as well as the group's vocal performance.
 Some honed "Braveheart" as the best single released by a girl group in 2014, while others were divided in opinion over the song's rap section.
 The song is Neon Jungle's most successful single to-date.
 It bowed at number four on the UK Singles Chart and was certified silver by the British Phonographic Industry (BPI) for sales of 200,000 units.
 "Braveheart" peaked at number two in Scotland, and also became the group's first charting single in Ireland and Australia where it peaked within the top 20 in both countries.

 An accompanying music video, directed by Emil Nava, was released on 11 December 2013.
 It depicts the group as "in touch with their spirit animals," in several illumuniously-coloured settings, and its imagery and styling was lauded by music critics.
-Neon Jungle have performed "Braveheart" at the 2014 Manchester Pride and at London night club G-A-Y.
+Neon Jungle have performed "Braveheart" at the 2014 Manchester Pride.